JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 **TL;DR**

-For a strong homelab, we need backups and proper file management..
+For a strong homelab, we need backups and proper file management...

++++ Internet Speed Test & Web Analytics with MySpeed and Lunalytics [here](#faq)

 **Intro**